autumn-mck/site-astro/src/content/blog/blog/2024/minecraft/index.md

 previewImage: ./HouseOnCliff.png
 ---

 You probably know what Minecraft is, right?
 That game with the blocks, a 3D sandbox game of a world filled with voxels.

 But that's not really what it's about, to me at least.

 It's not about punching a tree to get wood.
 It's about going over to a friend's house, where you get to play Minecraft splitscreen on their Xbox 360, while they teach you how to play, since you don't even know what most of the buttons do yet.

 ![A pocket edition world, with tall, steep cliffs on both sides of a valley filled with water.
 The distance is extremely foggy.](./mcpe.png)

-It's about getting pocket edition, exploring its weird and wonderful world generation, building a house, then going to school to talk about it the next day.
+It's about getting pocket edition, exploring its weird, wonderful world generation, building a house, then going to school to talk about it the next day.

 ![The ground is almost completely covered with hundreds of chickens.
 Some houses are visible in the background.](./Chickens.png)